Goldstone Deep Space Communications Complex: History

 The Goldstone complex was created in 1958 by the JPL to support the Pioneer program of deep space exploration probes.
-Its location was determined by two criteria: a bowl-shaped environment was needed, and it needed to be distant from terrestrial sources of radio interference.
+Its location was determined by two criteria: a bowl-shaped environment was needed and it needed to be distant from terrestrial sources of radio interference.
 This site, on the grounds of Fort Irwin in the Mojave Desert, was found to meet the criteria.
 Construction of the first radio telescope, DSS 11 or the Pioneer Deep Space Station, was begun by the United States Army and taken over by NASA after its creation.
 It is a 26 m parabolic Cassegrain antenna capable of receiving signals in the 1 to 3 GHz range.
 It was taken out of service in 1981, having been technologically bypassed by later telescopes.
 It was recognized as a National Historic Landmark in 1985 for its pioneering role in deep space exploration.

 "Goldstone has the bird"

 It is commonly believed that the first American satellite, Explorer 1, was confirmed to be in orbit by the use of the phrase "Goldstone has the bird".
-However, Goldstone was not in operation at the time of Explorer 1, and like many oft-repeated quotations it is incorrect.
+However, Goldstone was not in operation at the time of Explorer 1 and like many oft-repeated quotations it is incorrect.
 Others claim that the actual phrase was "Gold has it!", incorrectly identifying "Gold" as a temporary tracking station at Earthquake Valley, east of Julian, California.
 In fact, Gold Station was located at the Air Force Missile Test Center (AFMTC) in Florida and the temporary tracking station at Earthquake Valley was Red Station.
 Probably this detection of the Explorer 1 signal was actually made at the Minitrack station at Brown Field, a US Navy airfield near San Diego.
 This station was later moved to Goldstone, accounting for the error.

 Complex tours

 The Goldstone Deep Space Communications Complex has temporarily suspended tours for the public.
 However, there is a Visitor Center located in Harvey House, 681 North First Avenue, Barstow, CA 92311.
-Operating hours are Monday, Wednesday and Fridays from 9AM - 3PM.
+Operating hours are Mondays, Thursdays, Fridays and Saturdays from 9AM - 3PM.
 There is no entry fee and no need to make reservations to stop by the Visitor Center.

 In popular culture

 The 70m dish also known as Mars or DSS14 is featured in the opening sequences of the 1968 film Ice Station Zebra.

-The Goldstone Facility was prominently featured in Part 1 of The Incredible Hulk (TV Series) episode, "Prometheus".
+The Goldstone Facility was prominently featured in Part 1 of The Incredible Hulk episode "Prometheus".

-A Boy and His Dog (1975 film) used the facility for the industrial looking entrance sequence to the film's world of "Down Under" according to the director's commentary (not without difficulty - the filming crew had a hard time getting access).
+A Boy and His Dog used the facility for the industrial looking entrance sequence to the film's world of "Down Under" according to the director's commentary.
+However, this was not without difficulty - the filming crew had a hard time getting access to the location.